Friday, February 4, 2022

 How Can a Christian's Faith be "Dead"?

-Recently I heard a preacher say that "dead" in James 2:14-26 means "non-existent".
+I recently heard a preacher on the radio say that the word "dead" in James 2:14-26 means "non-existent".
 But is a dead tree non-existent?
 Or to use the analogy that James uses, we can ask: Is "the body without the spirit" (v.
 26) non-existent?
 It's true that it is dead (separated from its soul and spirit), but the body is not non-existent!
 Do we bury non-existent bodies?
 Was the dead body of our Lord Jesus Christ non-existent?
 To say that it was is to deny a cardinal doctrine of the Christian faith!
 And yet this is the reasoning of some proponents of "Lordship Salvation" in regards to faith!
 They say that dead faith is "non-existent" faith.
 Or they say that dead faith is "a mere profession of faith."
 But that's not what James is saying.
 Rather, he's saying that "dead" faith is "by itself" (v.
 17).[1]
 The faith is dead in the sense that it is "without works" (Ja.
 2:20).
 In other words, the faith is there but it's not doing anything; it is separated from good works.[2]
 In the context of the Christian life (which is exactly what James is talking about in context), a "dead" faith cannot save a Christian brother or sister from a useless life (see Ja.
 2:14).
 That's what James is talking about; not salvation from hell, but being saved from a dormant and inactive Christian life!
 So the faith that James is talking about is existent, but it's not useful.

 ENDNOTES: